TurkeyMcMac/promisestuff/README.md

 # `promisestuff`

 This library implements promises for Lua.
+It was intended for use with Minetest, but you can use it for other stuff by just including "promisestuff.lua".
 So far I have tested it with Lua 5.1 and Lua 5.4.

-(You can test it yourself by running `busted tests.lua`.)
-You can read about the API in [API.md](API.md).
-Currently, to include the library in your program, you must do as follows:
-`local promisestuff = dofile("promisestuff")`.
+I have documented the [core API](doc/core.md) as well as the [Minetest-specific API](doc/minetest.md).

 All files in this repository are licensed under the MIT license.